qfpl/blog/content/posts/writing-for-the-fp-blog.md

 If you want to add a new LaTeX package, you can add it to the lists of packages in `default.nix` and `src/Site.hs` that already contain `prftree`.

 This will be made a bit easier later on.

+### Adding other content

+Anything in the `./share` directory will be served up as static content.

+For example, the talk contents are available from `https://blog.qfpl.io/share/talks/<name of talk>`.

 ## Conclusion